ibanFR/semantic-versioning-kata/docs/index.md

 By using Semantic Release, teams can ensure consistent and reliable releases, reduce human error, and streamline the release process.

-## Concrete: Release initial features for Lift Button
+## Concrete: Release initial features for Lift Button - 20 min

 After reviewing the requirements for the [Lift Button]({% link _explanation/lift-button.md %}), the team has come up with an initial Test list to implement the first features of the Lift Button: